2damlee/rna-responder-pipeline/README.md

 The expression data source is FPKM values from a supplementary Excel file.
 GEO datasets don't always provide this in a consistent format — other datasets may require different extraction logic, which is why the parser is registry-driven rather than hardcoded.

-The `validate_join_keys()` function currently raises an error on unmatched keys.
-Samples without a resolvable timepoint token are excluded as warnings.
-Edge cases with multiple valid timepoints per sample are not yet handled.
+The `validate_join_keys()` function raises on key mismatches but excludes unresolvable-timepoint samples with a warning.
+One sample in GSE78220 falls into this category.

 Planned next steps:

-- Run the pipeline end-to-end and commit `outputs/tables/gse78220_qc_summary.csv` with concrete cohort numbers
-- Add a second dataset (GSE91061) to demonstrate parser reuse and multi-study schema handling
+- Add a second dataset (GSE91061) to demonstrate parser reuse and multi-study schema handling across `datasets.yml`
-- Optional: S3 upload for processed parquets and Athena-based `dbt-athena` migration to validate the "Athena-ready" claim in practice
+- Optional: upload processed parquets to S3 and migrate dbt models to `dbt-athena` to validate the "Athena-ready" design claim in practice